dojowahi/img_search/README.md

 *   **Search by Text:** Search for images similar to a text query.
 *   **Search by Image:** Search for images similar to an uploaded image.
 *   **Google Cloud Storage Integration:** Stores images in Google Cloud Storage.
-*   **Vector Database Support:** Supports both ChromaDB and PostgreSQL for storing image embeddings.
+*   **Vector Database Support:** Supports CloudSQL for PostgreSQL for storing image embeddings.
 *   **API Endpoints:** Provides a REST API for interacting with the application.

 ## Dependencies